Tips for Cleaning and Setting a Table

 Tables and booths alike are susceptible to people dropping food, napkins, silverware, broken crayons from a kid’s menu and all sorts of other things.
 Train your bussers and servers to clean up under the table before making it ready for new guests.
 You may also want to have simple dust vacuums to help with the cleanup.

-If you have a silverware rolling station, be sure that the silverware is being checked over before it is being placed on a napkin and rolled up.
-This will ensure you are able to discard any forks that are bent, any knives that may be loose within the tang, and clean up any that may still have bits of food still attached.
+If you have a silverware rolling station.
+Be sure that the silverware is being check over before it is being place on a napkin and roll up.
+This will ensure you are able to discard any forks that are bent, any knives that may be loose within the tang, and clean up any that may still have bits of food still attach.

 Create a Checklist

 Put yourself in the shoes of a guest.
-It’s great if the tables look ready and are clean at the beginning of a shift, but you may turn tables over two, three, even five times through a single meal period.
-You want to make sure all guests are being exposed to the same level of clean.
+It’s great if the tables look ready and are clean at the beginning of a shift.
+But you may turn tables over two, three, even five times through a single meal period.
+You want to make sure all guests are being expose to the same level of clean.